-Fungal infection of nails (tinea unguium) is common.
+Fungal infection of nails (tinea unguium) is common, particularly in toenails in the elderly.
 The infection causes thickened and unsightly nails which sometimes become painful.
 Medication often works well to clear the infection but you need to take medication for several weeks.

 - Fingernail infection may occur after a toenail infection has become established.
 The fungus may spread to a finger if you scratch your itchy toes and toenail.

 - Fingernail infections are also more likely to occur if you wash your hands frequently, or have them in water a lot.
-For example, if you are a cook or a cleaner.
+For example, if you are a cook, a cleaner or a hairdresser.
 Constant washing may damage the protective skin at the base of the nail.
 This may allow fungi to enter.

 - A nail that has recently been damaged is also more likely to become infected.